kluctl/kluctl/docs/commands.md

   Downscale all deployments.

   This command will downscale all Deployments, StatefulSets and CronJobs.
+It is also possible to influence the behaviour with the help of annotations, as described in the documentation.

 <!-- END SECTION -->